zjwegert/GridapTopOpt.jl/docs/src/tutorials/minimum_thermal_compliance.md

 We consider the following extensions at the end of the tutorial:
 - How to extend the problem to 3D and utilise PETSc solvers
-- How to solver problems with nonlinear state equations
+- How to solve problems with nonlinear state equations with automatic differentiation
 - How to run in MPI mode

+We will first consider formulation of the state equations and a topology optimisation problem in a continuous setting.
+We will then discretise via a level set function in a fixed computational regime.
+Note that this approach corresponds to an "optimise-then-discretise" approach [4] where shape derivatives are calculated analytically in the continuous space then relaxed via a level set function ``\varphi``.
+Automatic differentiation can be used to calculate these quantities and is discussed [here](../usage/ad.md).

-## Thermal conductivity
+## State equations

-The homogeneous steady-state heat equation (equivalently Laplace's equation) is perhaps one of the most well-understood partial differential equations and usually the first introduced to an undergraduate student.
+The homogeneous steady-state heat equation (equivalently Laplace's equation) is perhaps one of the most well-understood partial differential equations and usually the first introduced to an undergraduate student in applied mathematics.
 For this reason, we will use it to describe the heat transfer through a solid and how one comes to the notion of optimising the shape of that solid.

 Consider the geometric conditions outlined in the Figure 1 and suppose that we prescribe the following conditions:
 - *Heat source*: unitary normal heat flow across ``\Gamma_{N}``.